-With the onset of winter, remember that cold weather poses serious threats to your pets’ health?
+As winter comes into full swing, it’s important to remember that cold weather poses a serious threat to your pet’s health.
 Here are some tips to keep your pets safe during cold weather:

-Winter wellness: Has your pet had his/her preventive care exam (wellness exam) yet?
-Cold weather may worsen some medical conditions such as arthritis.
-Your pet should be examined by a veterinarian at least once a year, and it’s as good a time as any to get him/her checked out to make sure (s)he is ready and as healthy as possible for cold weather.
+Winter Wellness: Has your pet had their preventive care exam (wellness exam) yet?
+Cold weather may worsen some medical conditions, such as arthritis.
+Your pet should be examined by a veterinarian at least once a year, and it’s as good a time as any to get them checked out to make sure they are ready and as healthy as possible for cold weather.

 Arthritic and elderly pets may have more difficulty walking on snow and ice and may be more prone to slipping and falling.
 Long-haired or thick-coated dogs tend to be more cold-tolerant, but are still at risk in cold weather.
 Short-haired pets feel the cold faster because they have less protection, and short-legged pets may become cold faster because their bellies and bodies are more likely to come into contact with snow-covered ground.

-Pets with diabetes, heart disease, kidney disease, or hormonal imbalances (such as Cushing’s disease) may have a harder time regulating their body temperature, and may be more susceptible to problems from temperature extremes.
+Pets with diabetes, heart disease, kidney disease, or hormonal imbalances (such as Cushing’s disease) may have a harder time regulating their body temperature.
+They may be more susceptible to problems from extreme temperatures.
 The same goes for very young and very old pets.
-If you need help determining your pet’s temperature limits, consult your veterinarian.
+Consult your veterinarian if you need help determining your pet’s temperature limits.

-A little more, please: Pets burn extra energy by trying to stay warm in the wintertime.
-Feeding your pet a little bit more during the cold weather months can provide much-needed calories, and making sure she has plenty of water to drink will help keep her well-hydrated and her skin less dry.
+A Little More, Please: Pets burn extra energy by trying to stay warm in the wintertime.
+Feeding your pet a little bit more during the cold weather can provide much-needed calories, and ensuring they have plenty of water to drink will help keep them well-hydrated and make their skin less dry.

-No matter what the temperature is, wind chill can threaten a pet’s life.
-Exposed skin on noses, ears and paw pads are at risk for frostbite and hypothermia during extreme cold snaps.
+No matter the temperature, wind chill can threaten a pet’s life.
+Exposed skin on noses, ears, and paw pads are at risk for frostbite and hypothermia during extreme cold snaps.
 For this reason, short-haired dogs often feel more comfortable wearing a sweater—even during short walks.

 Rock salt and other chemicals used to melt snow and ice can irritate the pads of your pet’s feet.
 Wipe all paws with a damp towel before your pet licks them and irritates their mouth.